elianiva/elianiva.github.io/src/post/why-i-use-linux/index.md

 ## Introduction
 [[snippet]]
-| Gday everyone!
-In this post, I will tell you guys the reason why I use Linux and how I know Linux.
+| Hello internet people of the internet!
+In this post, I will tell you people the reason why I use Linux and how I know Linux.
 Well, the correct term here should be GNU/Linux but it's _way_ too long let's be honest.
 So, whenever I say Linux, what I mean is GNU/Linux.
 Let's start with how I know Linux.

 ## Origin
 ### My first laptop